Buttars/vimwiki/Chapter 3 - Mapping to Relational Databases.md

 Prefer single queries that return more than enough data but be careful to not lock up too many rows while doing so.

 ## Structural Mapping Patterns

+These are useful when dealing with compositional hierarchies.

+__Identity Field__ - A field that references the id to a foreign object in a separate table.

+__Associate Table Mapping__ - A separate table to handle many-to-many relationships in relational databases.
+Typically id-to-id rows.

+__Serialized LOB__ - Serialized Large Object

+__BLOB__ - Binary Large Object

+__CLOB__ - Character Large Object

+## Inheritance (pg.
+45)

+These are useful when dealing with class hierarchy linked by inheritance.

+Each trade off is between the duplication of data structure and speed of access.

+[__Single Table Inheritance__](https://www.martinfowler.com/eaaCatalog/singleTableInheritance.html) - One table for all the classes in a class hierarchy.
+This is when you make a mapping object that maps all of the separate values onto one class.
+Caution, whenever a super class is changed you must to alter the tables and the mapping code.

+[__Concrete Table Inheritance__](https://www.martinfowler.com/eaaCatalog/concreteTableInheritance.html) - One table for each concrete class.
+Avoids joins but is brittle to changes.
+The top level class's data is duplicated onto each concrete class table allowing querying without joins.

+[__Class Table Inheritance__](https://www.martinfowler.com/eaaCatalog/classTableInheritance.html) - One table per class in the hierarchy.
+This is the simplest relationship between the classes and the tables but it takes multiple joins to load a single object which usually reduces performance.

+With any particular task, start off by thinking about the *Domain Model* first and integrate each piece in the database as you go.

+If the schema already exists determine if it is simple or complex domain logic.

+If it's simple build Row Data Gateway or Table Data Gateway class that mimics the database and layer the domain logic on top of it.

+If it's more complex gradually build up a Domain Model and include Data mappers to persist the data to the existing database.

+## Double Mapping

+When dealing with *data with many differences* it's wise to have multiple mapping layers, one for each data source.

+Sometimes similar data needs to be pulled from more than one source.
+Multiple databases may hold similar data but with small differences.

+When dealing with *very similar data* with little differences between the tables is to have two step mapping layers.

+The first mapping layer converts data from the in-memory schema to a logical data store schema.
+The logical data store schema is designed to maximize the similarities in the data source formats.

+The second step maps the logical data store schema to the physical data store schema.
+This is step contains all the differences.

+The mapping from the logical data store (in memory) to the physical data store should be used as a __Gateway__ and should use any of the mapping techniques to map from the application logic to the logical data store.

+## Using Metadata